RSL-Net: Localising in Satellite Images From a Radar on the Ground: Experimental Results

 \section{Experimental Results}

-The localisation results on the test data of the RobotCar and Highway datasets are summarised in \cref{tab:results} and \cref{fig:error_dist}.
+The results on the test data of the RobotCar and Highway datasets are summarised in \cref{tab:results} and \cref{fig:error_dist}.
 Our method achieves a mean error of a few degrees in $\theta.$ We have an error of a few metres in $(x, y)$ on the RobotCar Dataset, but the translation error is larger on the Highway Dataset.
 This is due to highway settings offering less geometric constraints for pose estimation such as buildings and structures than a urban environment.
 Given a specific threshold $e_\mathrm{th}$ on translation, we compute the ratio of localisations where both $e_x$ and $e_y$ are less than $e_\mathrm{th},$ and $e_\theta$ is less than \SI{5}{\degree}, shown in \cref{fig:ratio_thresh}.
-The average computation time is $99.1~ \mathrm{ms}$ per localisation on a 1080~Ti GPU, allowing us to operate in real-time.
+The average computation time is $99.1~ \mathrm{ms}$ per localisation on a 1080~Ti GPU, allowing for real-time operation.